marco-mariotti/pyaln/docs/index.rst

 =================================

-The module pyaln is centered around the Alignment class, which provides access to convenient methods for reading, processing, and writing alignments.
+The module pyaln is centered around the Alignment class, which provides access to convenient methods for reading, processing, and writing multiple sequence alignments.

-- To start, check the :doc:`tutorial`!
+- First time?
+After :doc:`installation`, check the :doc:`tutorial`
-- Find the full documentation at :doc:`alignment`
+- Find the documentation at :doc:`alignment`
+- Check additional methods in submodule :doc:`sequtils`
 - Here's a :doc:`genindex` of all methods and objects.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

+   installation
    tutorial
    alignment
    sequtils